Advancing Community-Engaged Research to Address Climate Driven Health Disparities

 ACE-CH Objectives

-- Support community-involved research to understand factors contributing to health inequities related to climate change.
+- Support community-involved research to understand factors contributing to the impact of climate on health disparities.

 - Measure the needs of affected communities across multiple areas (including but not limited to health).

-- Determine community knowledge, attitudes, and beliefs about the health impacts of climate change and the benefits of lessening and adapting to climate change.
+- Determine community knowledge, attitudes, and beliefs about the intersection of climate and health, and examine the benefits of lessening and adapting to changes in climate.

 - Identify, develop, and test effective community-engaged strategies to improve the adoption and use of climate-related health treatments or tools (such as early weather warning systems, disaster response and recovery, etc.).

-- Build trust and strong partnerships with all interested parties that encourage climate-change adaptation and reduction, exchange knowledge, and improve awareness of local climate-change issues.
+- Build trust and strong partnerships with all interested parties to improve awareness of local changes in climate, exchange knowledge, and encourage adaptation.

 ACE-CH Awardees